argentsea/docfx/tutorials/mapping.md

 .NET enum values can be stored as either numbers or strings.
 Writing to a text column will automatically save the *name* of the enum; writing to a numeric column saves the *number* value.

 Note that Enums can inherit from several base types (byte, short, int, etc.).
-The base type should correctly correspond to the database data type.
+The base type must correctly correspond to the database data type.

-Nullable Enum types will save or read as a database Null when the value is null.
+Nullable Enum types will read or write as a DbNull when the value is null.

 #### ShardKey and ShardChild

 These are special types and will be discussed in detail in the sharding section.

+#### The MapToModel attribute

+Complex object models may include properties that are objects with their *own* properties, which also need to be mapped to the underlying data.

+For example, you might have an Address object that you use for Customers, Vendors, Contacts, Stores, and more.
+The Store object, then, has a property of type Address, as does the Vendor object, etc. Since the address information is included with the results from the database, the Mapper should Map the matching values to the Address object.
+The `MapToModel` attribute tells the Mapper to do this.

+Of course, the property’s type must also have data mapping attributes on the appropriate properties.
+The type referenced by a MapToModel attribute can *itself* have a object property with a MapToModel attribute.
+In other words, a *Store* object can have a property of type *Address*, which might in turn have a property of type *Coordinates*.
+If the *Coordinates* type has two properties, each with a `MapToDouble` attribute, the Mapper will be able to map the Latitude and Longitude values to the *Store.Address.Latitude* and *Store.Address.Longitude* fields respectively.

+Properties with the MapToModel attribute cannot be null, so the host object must be instantiate all of its properties when it is created.

 ## Mapping Targets